kushv818/embedded-onboarding/section-00/WORK.md

 Estimated completion time: 1 hour.

+## 0. Before you start:

+While not required, we recommend you buy your own microcontroller to test out certain parts of the onboarding as you go along.

+Many of the tutorials are written around this microcontroller: the `STM32F030R8` chip on the `NUCLEO-F030R8` board package.
+They're about $11.

+You can buy one here: [Buy NUCLEO-F030R8 at Digikey](https://www.digikey.com/en/products/detail/stmicroelectronics/NUCLEO-F030R8/4695526).

+As an engineering student, it's good to have one on hand anyways.

 ## 1. Make a GitHub account if you don't have one.

 Use whatever email you prefer.
 If you lose access to the account and email, your work will be very hard to recover.